Eucatex: Bringing Brazilian Gold Since the 50’s

 Flavio began his time in the family business as part of the production division.
 After some time he moved through the sectors of Eucatex before gaining an executive position in the late 90’s.
 It would be just under a year later that Flavio would gain the title of president.
 It is through his innovation that Eucatex has been able to continue the trends of small environmental impact and business expansions and growing profits.

 Small carbon footprints and big gains might have been unheard of decades ago.
-But for Eucatex and the Malufs, sticking to such goals proved beneficial and helped the company expand past the borders of its native Brazil.
 More products being added to the catalog and more plants opening, Eucatex is proof an industrial group can make big bucks while being green friendly.
 Flavio continues his message of securing the future for new entrepreneurs, and echoes those points on Twitter.